nuejs/nue/packages/nuejs.org/docs/styling.md

 ## Templates

-For many engineers, design can feel like a foreign concept—something abstract and difficult to master.
+For many engineers, design can feel like a foreign concept — something abstract and difficult to master.
 The same often goes for CSS, which many find confusing or tricky to get right.
 Some even avoid it entirely.
 Nue’s **Templates** aim to bridge that gap.
 [Join the mailing](/index.html#roadmap) list to get notified when they are released.